daytonaio/daytona/README.md

-## Features
-* __Single Command__: Activate a fully configured development environment with a single command.
-* __Runs everywhere__: spin up your development environment on any machine — whether it's local, remote, cloud-based, physical server, or a VM & any architecture x86 or ARM.
-* __Configuration File Support__: Initially support for [dev container](https://containers.dev/), ability to expand to DevFile, Nix & Flox (Contributions welcome here!).
-* __Prebuilds System__: Drastically improve environment setup times (Contributions welcome here!).
-* __IDE Support__ : Seamlessly supports [VS Code](https://github.com/microsoft/vscode) & [JetBrains](https://www.jetbrains.com/remote-development/gateway/) locally, ready to use without configuration.
-Includes a built-in Web IDE for added convenience.
-* __Git Provider Integration__: GitHub, GitLab & Bitbucket can be connected, allowing easy repo branch or PR pull and commit back from the workspaces.
-* __Multiple Project Workspace__: Support for multiple project repositories in the same workspace, making it easy to develop using a micro-service architecture.
-* __Reverse Proxy Integration__: Enable collaboration and streamline feedback loops by leveraging reverse proxy functionality.
-Access preview ports and the Web IDE seamlessly, even behind firewalls.
-* __Extensibility__: Enable extensibility with plugin or provider development.
-Moreover, in any dynamic language, not just Go(Contributions welcome here!).
-* __Security__: Automatically creates a VPN connection between the client machine and the development environment, ensuring a fully secure connection.
-* __All Ports__: The VPN connection enables access to all ports on the development environments, removing the need to setup port forwards over SSH connection.
-* __Works on my Machine__: Never experince it again.

 ## Getting Started
 ### Requirements

-Daytona itself has a tiny memory and cpu requirements and will run on any machine.
-It can create development environments (Workspaces) both locally or on remote targets.

-Before you create a development environment using Daytona, ensure you meet the following requirements:
+Before starting the installation script, please go over all the necessary requirements:
 - __Hardware Resources__: Depending on the project requirements, ensure your machine has sufficient resources.
-Usually a minimum hardware specification is at least 1cpu, 2GB of RAM and 10GB of disk space.
-For optimal performance we advise to allocate more resources depending on the project complexity.
+Minimum hardware specification is 1cpu, 2GB of RAM and 10GB of disk space.

-*Note.
-If using `docker-provider`

-- __Docker__: Ensure Docker is installed and running on the target machine.
-Daytona `docker-provider` relies on Docker to create and manage development environments.
+- __Docker__: Ensure [Docker](https://www.docker.com/products/docker-desktop/) is installed and running.

-Please verify these requirements to ensure a smooth installation and operation of Daytona on your system.

 ### Installing Daytona
 Daytona allows you to manage your Development Environments using the Daytona CLI.
 To install it, please execute the following command: